HomeProductsEMG ElectrodesDragonfly

 Item Code Product Description

-*each EMG electrode kit includes STIM return needle and ground needle
+*each EMG endotracheal tube kit includes STIM return needle and ground needle

 Product Features

-Dragonfly has 20 years of proven efficacy and predictability in RLN monitoring during surgical procedures.
+Dragonfly EMG Electrodes have 20 years of proven efficacy and predictability in RLN monitoring during surgical procedures.

 EasyAim provides a 360° coverage of the vocal cords to reduce sensitivity to rotation.

-Dragonfly allows clinicians to choose the appropriate ET tube for the patient based on their age and size but functions like an integrated EMG endotracheal tube.³ The EMG electrode is an effective recurrent laryngeal nerve integrity monitor during Thyroid surgery.
+A Dragonfly electrode allows clinicians to choose the appropriate ET tube for the patient based on their age and size but functions like an integrated EMG endotracheal tube.² The electrode is an effective recurrent laryngeal nerve integrity monitor during Thyroid surgery.

-Dragonfly EMG endotracheal tube electrodes are available in multiple sizes and three designs.
+Dragonfly EMG electrodes are available in multiple sizes and three designs.

-Dragonfly is flexible and easy to use.
-The patented design allows the EMG electrode to be applied to any ET tube (2.5 – 10 ID).
+Dragonfly EMG electrodes are flexible and easy to use.
+The patented surface electrode design allows for application on any ET tube (2.5 – 10 ID).

 EMG electrode features depth markings to guide placement and improve positioning for reliable EMG signals.

-The patented electrode is universal in function and compatibility3,5 for nerve integrity monitoring on any IONM system.
+Dragonfly electrodes are universal in function and compatibility²,5 for nerve integrity monitoring on any IONM system.

 Frequently Asked Questions

-Dragonfly is a “stick-on” laryngeal surface electrode that easily attaches to a standard endotracheal tube to monitor vocal cord activity during surgical procedures where the recurrent laryngeal nerve (RLN) is at risk of injury.
+Dragonfly is the original “stick-on” electrode credited with integrating EMG with an endotracheal tube.
+The surface electrode easily attaches to a standard ETT of almost any size to monitor vocal cord activity during surgical procedures where the recurrent laryngeal nerve (RLN) is at risk of injury.
+Dragonfly has a universal application, so most endotracheal tubes can be EMG tubes.

 4. Propst, E.J., Gorodensky, J., Wasserman, J.D., Glazman, E.F., Tilis, L.A. and Wolter, N.E.
 (2020), “Recurrent laryngeal nerve monitoring with surface electrodes in pediatric thyroid surgery.”
 The Laryngoscope, 130: 1583-1589. doi.org/10.1002/lary.28250